solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ### `EpochRewards` Sysvar Account

-`EpochReward` sysvar account records the total rewards plus some other reward related information internally.
+`EpochRewards` sysvar account records the total rewards plus some other reward related information internally.
 And the account balance reflects the amount of pending rewards to distribute.

-The layout of `EpochReward` sysvar is shown in the following pseudo code.
+The layout of `EpochRewards` sysvar is shown in the following pseudo code.

 ```
-struct RewardReward{
+struct RewardRewards{
    total_reward_in_lamport: u64,          // total rewards for this epoch
    distributed_reward_in_lamport: u64,    // already distributed reward amount
    num_stake_accounts: u64,  // number of reward receiving stake accounts